 Organic vs. Inorganic Calcium: Know The Difference

-The secret is to look for plant-based calcium.
+So if you’re taking a calcium supplement, you’ll want to make sure it is the more bioavailable kind. such as plant-based calcium.
 When plants take up calcium from the soil (rocks), they convert it into a form they can use (plants need calcium for the growth and development of their cell walls).
 This is a form that is highly bioavailable to humans and doesn’t cause any digestive distress.

 TrueOsteo Is A Plant-Based Organic Calcium Supplement